Heistergand/Arc-Toolbox-Frame/README.md

 # Arc-Toolbox-Frame

-Arc Toolbox Frame
+This is an addon for INGRESS IITC plugin: Arc

-Addon for INGRESS IITC plugin: Arc
+It surrounds Arc Menu Elements with a box.

-Surrounds Arc Menu Elements with a box.
+That's all.
+Simply as it is, it's also nice.

-It's nice, it really is.
+It really is.